awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-document-builder.md

    ```
    ##Title: LaunchInstanceAndCheckState
    -----
-   **Purpose**: This Automation document first launches an Amazon EC2 instance using the AMI ID provided in the parameter ```imageId```.
+   **Purpose**: This Automation document first launches an EC2 instance using the AMI ID provided in the parameter ```imageId```.
 The second step of this document continuously checks the instance status check value for the launched instance until the status ```ok``` is returned.

    ##Parameters:
    -----